talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 ## Using the custom data in the TalkJS theme

+After passing the `accentColor` attribute to your chatbox, you can now use it in your theme's code.
+This makes it easier to style your chats differently by passing [custom attributes](https://talkjs.com/docs/Features/Themes/Passing_Data_to_Themes/#using-custom-values-for-styling).

 Go to your TalkJS dashboard, and navigate to the **Themes** tab.
-Click **Edit** next to the **customDataToTheme** theme.
-Go to the "UserMessage" component and find the `.by-me .message` CSS class.
+Click **Edit** next to the "customDataToTheme" theme.
+Go to the **UserMessage** component and find the `.by-me .message` CSS class.
 Change the values of the `border-color` and `background-color` properties to `var(--theme-accentColor)`.

-Now, go to the "MessageField" component and find the following CSS class.
+Now, go to the **MessageField** component and find the following CSS class.

 ```css
 .is-typing .send-button,